MAS334 Combinatorics

 Both versions of the notes contain links to various interactive demonstrations (described below) and videos.

-I strongly recommend that you should attend lectures in person if possible.
+You should attend lectures in person if at all possible.
 If you cannot do that, I recommend that you work from the notes and embedded videos and demonstrations.
 There is also a lecture progress page where you can see which sections of the notes have been covered in lectures.
+Encore recordings do not work very well for this module.

 Interactive demonstrations